Tickets Milan

 All parts of the city are lit up with decorative lights during Christmas.
 Via della Spiga, Via Dante, Via dei Mercanti and Via Monte Napoleone are some areas in Milan that you should visit.

-What are some Christmas traditions in Milan?
+What are some Christmas traditions in the city?

 Milan has many Christmas traditions like Christmas markets, decorating the city with lights, setting up a giant Christmas tree at Galleria Vittorio Emanuele II, organising an annual fair called Oh Bej Oh Bej and making the best Italian desserts at bakeries.